Your pre-content marketing checklist: what you need to do before you start

 Checking off the bullet points for this list will prepare you for what you need before you start your content marketing.
 Here’s what you need to do to complete your pre-content marketing checklist.

-“Without goals, and plans to reach them, you are like a ship that has set sail with no destination.” — Fitzhugh Dodson.
+According to Fitzhugh Dodson, “without goals, and plans to reach them, you are like a ship that has set sail with no destination.”
 Who is Dodson?
 That doesn’t matter much to us right now (but if you really want to know, he was a clinical psychologist who wrote books about child-rearing like How to Parent).
 What matters is the message.

 Without goals, you are just creating content for content’s sake.
 And that’s not the point of content marketing.
 The point of content marketing is to help you reach goals that align with your business by creating content.
 To move forward with content marketing, you need to understand the goals you need to achieve to succeed.